 IVC filters were first approved by the FDA in 2003, and since then, thousands upon thousands of patients have been treated with these devices.
 But, as we’ve seen so many times before, serious problems soon began being reported in relation to treatment with IVC filters.
 Some filters broke apart, either by themselves or during attempts at removal, allowing tiny wires to puncture veins and embed themselves in organs.
 A Georgia woman was forced to undergo open heart surgery when a piece of her IVC filter broke free and became lodged in her heart.

 IVC filters have also been known to migrate from their intended position into other parts of the body, making them difficult or impossible to retrieve.
 To date, an estimated 30 deaths and countless injuries have been attributed to IVC filters.
 What’s worse is that there is evidence that certain manufacturers of the devices were aware of their dangers, yet took no action to warn the medical community or the public.

 If you were treated with an IVC filter and suffered any adverse side effects, you may be entitled to compensation from the device’s manufacturer, and possibly the physician who prescribed it or inserted it.
 But don’t expect a check in the mail.
 Medical device manufacturers and malpractice insurance companies are in the business of denying liability claims.
 In order to get compensation that is worthy of your injuries and the impact they’ve had on your life, you need the representation of an experienced and aggressive New York defective medical device attorney.

-For over half a century, the legal team at New York City’s Wingate, Russotti, Shapiro & Halperin, LLP has been standing up for the victims of faulty manufacturing and medical malpractice.
+For over half a century, the legal team at New York City’s Wingate, Russotti, Shapiro, Moses & Halperin, LLP has been standing up for the victims of faulty manufacturing and medical malpractice.
 Let us put our experience to work on your case by calling (212) 986-7353 today for a free consultation.